mkashirin/filez/README.md

 system first).

-Open a terminal and execute the following command, specifying your own path to the directory where you want to store the received file.
-The format should be `absolute/path/to/directory/`:
+Open a terminal and execute the following command, specifying your own path to the directory where you want to store the received file:

 ```
-filez --action=recieve --path=<PATH> --host=127.0.0.1 --port=8080 --password=123
+filez --action=recieve --path=absolute/path/to/directory -H=127.0.0.1 -P=8080 -p=pass123
 ```

-Then, open a second terminal instance and execute the following command, specifying the path to the file that you wish to process (the format is `absolute/path/to/file.extension`):
+Then, open a second terminal instance and execute the following command, specifying the path to the file that you wish to process:

 ```
-filez --action=dispatch --path=<PATH> --host=127.0.0.1 --port-8080 --password=123
+filez --action=dispatch --path=absolute/path/to/file.ext -H=127.0.0.1 -P=8080 -p=pass123
 ```

 **Remember**, the file size must not exceed the maximum of 8 kilobytes.